insentia/windows_ad/README.md

 This module have been tested on Windows Server 2012 r2, should work on Windows Server since 2008 R2.

 ##Last Fix/Update
-V 0.0.5 :
+V 0.0.6 :
- - Create/Remove/Update a User or a multiple Users in Active Directory
+ - Create/Remove a Group in Active Directory
- - Create/Remove OU in Active Directory
+ - Create/Remove members inside a existing Group in Active Directory
+ - Add possibility to enter a password for user
+ - Put password in xml file instead of txt.
+Better for ulterior use
+ - Fix showing notice when no modification is made on a user

 ##Module Description